Esukhia/docker-namsel-ocr/README.md

 #### v2.1.0 or latest
 - delete the directory "out" after the recognition completion
 - test if the "out" directory exists and uses the non-scantailored scan image if the preprocess has not been launched before the recognition
+- use the tag "latest" for the basic image

 #### v2.0.0
 - add an "all in one button" for the book and pecha recognition, including the preprocessing stage